Employee Handbook, Vancouver Based Employees

 Long-term Disability Insurance

-All regular, full-time employees are eligible for coverage under New York Tech's long-term disability program, which becomes active following three months of employment.
+All regular, full-time employees are eligible for coverage under New York Tech's long-term disability program, which becomes active following three months of employment provided the appropriate forms are submitted.
 Premiums for Long-term disability benefits are paid by New York Tech on behalf of the employee.
 Long-term disability insurance benefits are available for eligible employees who are disabled for 120 days and who satisfy the insurance carrier's disability determination.

 Upon approval for long-term disability benefits, you will be eligible for payments of a benefit equal to 66.67% of your covered monthly salary, up to a maximum of $6,000 (amounts above $4,800 require evidence of insurability).
 Benefit would begin after 120 days of disability and would continue up to age 65.